SumoLogic/sumologic-documentation/docs/contribution/markdown-features.md

 1. First ordered list item.
 1. Another item.
    - Unordered sub-list.
-1. Actual numbers do not matter, just that it is a number.
+1. Actual numbers don't matter, just that it is a number.
    1. Ordered sub-list.
 1. And another item.